OUR STORY

 Ryo is a highly experienced educator with over 10 years of experience working with children in an educational setting from infancy to primary-aged children and over 4 years of teaching experience here at Glen Waverley Primary School.
 Ryo is a strong advocate for student wellbeing and has a focus on enhancing the students’ school experience through their social, emotional and academic needs.

-MAHNOOR IJAZ - PROVISIONAL STUDENT COUNSELLOR
+MAHNOOR IJAZ - PROVISIONAL STUDENT COUNSELLOR (On Site Monday & Tuesday)

 Mahnoor is a provisional student counsellor at Glen Waverley Primary School, currently completing her Master’s in Counselling Psychology at Monash University.
 Her approach to counselling focuses on empowering children with tools that foster long-term mental health benefits, rather than relying on “band-aid” solutions.
 She believes in the inherent resilience of children and aims to enhance this resilience so that any setback becomes a manageable challenge, not an insurmountable obstacle.